vigneshsankariyer1234567890/tp/docs/UserGuide.md

 our tags are very flexible: They can be single words, or a category.
 So for example, you can tag a contact with "friend", or tag a contact with the category "status: not answering", etc. It's up to you!

-Before we talk about tagging, do note that there is a special category of tag, which is the **completion status**.
+Do note that there is a special category of tag, which is the **completion status**.
 This tag cannot be added, edited or removed by the `tag` command or the `tagrm` command, and is only changeable using the `done` command.
 Please refer to [Marking a contact as completed](#marking-a-contact-as-completed-done).